-The old wood furniture can be quite sensitive.
+Old wood furniture can be quite sensitive.
 And so, you need to handle it with utmost delicacy.
 Therefore, to bring back its shine, you can use lemon oil or even a black tea solution.

 Mix the tea liquor or two black tea bags with equal parts of water, and you have your shiny solution.
 However, do not use anything harsh to apply it.
-Just take a soft rag or brush and apply it in furniture like an old dresser, or the vintage couch to bring back its youth.
+Just take a soft rag or brush and apply it in furniture like an old dresser, or a vintage couch to bring back its youth.

 Drying them Up